 - Distribute evenly.

-- Before finishing, rub your palms together and run them over your ears for better blending.
+- Before finishing, rub your palms together and run them over your ears for improved blending.

-- Wait 30 seconds before applying further products.
+- Wait at least 30 seconds before applying further products.

-Some people layer for a more intensive effect, but this is enough for most men who simply wish to look less tired.
+It can be layered to enhance the effect, but this is enough for men who simply wish to look less tired.

-The first time I wore it, people asked if I’d been on vacation.
+The first time I wore Pycnogenol, people asked if I’d been on vacation.

-Magic Finish Perfect Me Transparent Perfecting Balm by M. Asam
+Magic Finish Transparent Perfecting Balm by M. Asam

 Don’t worry about the word “makeup” on the jar, nor its being referred to as a “primer” on Amazon.

-M. Asam advertises the product for men and women, and it’s absolutely undetectable.
+M. Asam advertises this product for men and women, and it’s absolutely undetectable.
 I know—I use it every day over Pycnogenol.

-Otherwise, it’s a transparent product that uses blur technology to soften fine lines, minimize pores, and refine skin texture.
-It lends a dewy yet matte finish, although the matte effect seems to develop over time, according to my experience.
+It’s otherwise a transparent product that uses blur technology to soften fine lines, minimize pores, and refine skin texture.

-Containing hydrating substances like hyaluronic acid and botanical extracts, it supports the skincare benefits of Pycnogenol in case you use both products.
+Hydrating substances like hyaluronic acid and botanical extracts support the skincare benefits of Pycnogenol if you use both products.

 Like Pycnogenol, I find that its cosmetic effects last all day.